daisyBill makes creating and submitting Requests for Authorization (RFAs) a snap. To get started, follow these steps.

 Step 4.
 Select ‘Requesting Physician’

-Start typing to select an existing Requesting Physician or to create a new one.
+Start typing the name of the Requesting Physician to select an existing one or click New Requesting Physician to add a new one.
 This required field populates the following fields on the DWC Form RFA under the heading ‘Requesting Physician Information’: Name, Specialty, and NPI Number.

 Step 5.
 Select ‘Practice Location’

-Start typing to select an existing Practice Location or to create a new one.
+Start typing the nickname of the Place of Service to select an existing one or choose New Practice Location to add a new one.
 This field populates the following fields on the DWC Form RFA under the heading ‘Requesting Physician Information’: Practice Name, Address, City, State, Zip Code, Phone Number, and Fax Number.

 Step 6.
 Select ‘Practice Contact’

-Start typing to select an existing Practice Contact or to create a new one.
+Start typing the name of the Practice Contact to select an existing one or choose New Practice Contact to add a new one.
 This field populates the following fields on the DWC Form RFA under the heading ‘Requesting Physician Information’: Contact Name, and Email.

 Step 7.
 Review or Add ‘Claims Administrator Information’

-The fax number entered here will determine where your RFA is sent.
-Populates ‘Claims Administrator’ section on the DWC Form RFA: Contact Name, Fax Number, Address, Telephone, Email.
+The fax number entered here will be where your RFA is sent.
+This information populates ‘Claims Administrator’ section on the DWC Form RFA: Contact Name, Fax Number, Address, Telephone, Email.
+If anything needs to be updated, click ‘Edit’

 Step 8.
 Optional: Select an ‘RFA Template’

-Start typing to select an existing RFA Template or to create a new one.
+Start typing the name of the RFA Template to select an existing one or choose Add RFA Template to add a new one.

 Step 9.
 Enter ‘Requested Treatment’

-- ICD-10: ICD-10 codes for the patient substantiating the Services/Good Requested
+- ICD-10: ICD-10 codes for the patient substantiating the Services/Good Requested.
+If saved on the Injury page, these ICD10 codes automatically populate.

-- Diagnosis: automatically populates based on the ICD-10 entered
+- Diagnosis: The description automatically populates based on the ICD-10 entered

 - CPT/HCPCS: optional field for the CPT/HCPC of the Services/Good Requested